rickellis/Arch-Linux-Install-Guide/README.md

     /dev/sd*

 You will need to change these to reflect your particular drive.
-To view your drive info use:
+To get this info use:

     #   fdisk -l

----

-## 1. Prepare Installation Media
+## Prepare Installation Media

 [Download](https://www.archlinux.org/download/) the Arch Linux ISO and create a bootable USB drive.
-The simplest way to do this on Linux is using the dd command:
+The simplest way to create bootable media on Linux is using the dd command:

     sudo dd bs=4M if=/path_to_arch_.iso of=/dev/sdX && sync

-If you prefer a graphical interface you can use [Etcher](https://etcher.io/) (on Linux, Mac, and Windows), Netbootin (on Mac or Windows), or Rufus on Windows.
+On Mac use Etcher or UNetBootin.
+On Windows use Rufus.

 ---